Cafe Sci

 Climate Crisis on our Doorstep?

 Thursday, 20th April 2023 at 6pm.
 At the Poly, Falmouth or via Zoom.
-Buy your in-person tickets on the Poly website.
+Buy your in-person tickets on the Poly website or register for virtual attendance via Eventbrite.

 Marine plastic pollution is one of the most visible environmental problems of our time – but has it made us miss the elephant in the room?